Preparing For Your Evaluation

 Your visit will last anywhere from 4 to 6 hours.
 We kindly ask that you arrive promptly.
 We strongly urge you to bring someone with you, like a family member, significant other or friend.
 We share a lot of information with you on evaluation day and our patients find it very helpful to have another person with them.
 If you are unable to keep your appointment please contact us as soon as possible so that we may arrange for you to reschedule.

-Please bring the following items with you:
+Please bring these items

 Importance of Blood Type (ABO & Rh)